m-mcgowan/spark-flashee-eeprom/README.md

 ```

 This reserves all pages in the external flash for a flash device that provides byte-level erases.
 This offers
 the best erase cycle count at the cost of an 8x overhead.

-Another eeprom emulation scheme is basic wear levelling:
+This scheme gives a maximum of 128Kb of storage.

+If you need more than 128Kb of rewritable storage, the next step down the endurance ladder is the wear levelling scheme:

 ```c++
     FlashDevice* flash = Devices::createWearLevelErase();
 ```

 This uses wear levelling to spread the erases out over the flash region.
-Each write to the flash - or specifically
-each write that changes a 0 to a 1, will cause a page erase.
+Endurance an order of magnitude less than the address erase scheme
+ above, but is potentially 1-2 orders of magnitude better than manually erasing and writing directly to flash.
+  This scheme has much less overhead, and can offer upto 1MB of flash.

 To store data: